Economic and Political Overview

 Main Sectors of Industry

-The Republic of North Macedonia (formerly known as FYROM) has been traditionally based on the agriculture sector, which nowadays represents 7.2% of the GDP and employs 14% of the active population (World Bank, latest data available).
+The Republic of North Macedonia (formerly known as FYROM) has traditionally relied on the agriculture sector, which nowadays represents 7.2% of the GDP and employs 14% of the active population (World Bank, latest data available).
 According to figures from the UNDP, the North Macedonian agricultural sector is a very profitable business, also due to widespread governmental subsidies (the largest portion of the agriculture budget consists of direct payments for agriculture production and rural development).
-Arable agricultural land accounts for half of the total territory, of which about two-thirds are categorised as pastures and the rest as arable agricultural land.
-According to the data of the State Statistical Office, cultivated land in 2021 covered an area of 516,733 hectares.
-The country mainly produces grapes, tobacco, vegetables and fruits.
-Sheep and goat breeding is equally important.
-There are a few deposits of iron, copper and lead in the country.
-One of the limits of the sector is that parcels are very small and fragmented, with over half of the parcels consisting of two to five hectares, and only 0.14% with 50 hectares or more.
+Crop cultivation is concentrated in the southern and eastern regions of the nation, benefiting from the favorable climate.
+Key vegetable crops include potatoes, beans, peppers, and tomatoes, while prominent fruit crops comprise apples, plums, peaches, and pears.
+Tobacco stands as the paramount agricultural export commodity.
+Arable agricultural land accounts for half of the total territory, of which about two-thirds are categorized as pastures and the rest as arable agricultural land.
+According to the data of the State Statistical Office, cultivated land in 2022 covered an area of 514,436 hectares.

-The industrial sector represents 22.4% of the GDP and employs 31% of the active population.
-It includes chemical products, steel, machinery and textiles.
+The industrial sector represents 22.9% of the GDP and employs 30% of the active population.
+It includes chemical products, steel, machinery, and textiles.
 The textile sector constitutes the second main industry of the country after metallurgy (especially the leather industry), with the textile production output being close to an all-time high in the last two decades.
 The automotive sector enjoys dynamic development and growing importance for the country’s economy.
 The manufacturing sector alone contributes almost 13% of the GDP (World Bank).
-According to data from the country’s statistical office, North Macedonia's industrial production edged down 0.3% on the year in 2022.
+According to data from the country’s statistical office, North Macedonia's industrial production increased by 0.7% on the year in 2023.
+While manufacturing decreased by 0.1% and mining by 1.6%, the utilities sector edged up by 13%.

-The tertiary sector represents 56.9% of the GDP and employs 55% of the total workforce.
-The main income sources come from transport, telecommunications and energy production.
+The tertiary sector represents 58.8% of the GDP and employs 60% of the total workforce.
+The main income sources come from transport, telecommunications, and energy production.
 The information and communication technology industry is the fastest-growing sector of the Macedonian economy.
 The banking sector is self-funded and stable, and it is composed of 17 institutions (fifteen banks and two savings houses – European Banking Federation).
-Trade, transport and tourism were among the sectors most affected by the COVID-19 crisis; however, in 2022 the number of foreign tourists who visited North Macedonia reached 537,436, up by 82.8% year-on-year (mostly from Turkey, Serbia and Greece – data from the national statistical office).
+Trade, transport, and tourism were among the sectors most affected by the COVID-19 crisis; however, in 2023, the number of foreign tourists who visited North Macedonia reached around 734,000, up by 37.8% year-on-year.

 Breakdown of Economic Activity By Sector Agriculture Industry Services